chrissimpkins/chug/README.md

 ## Issues

-If you come across any issues with Chug, please [submit a new issue report](https://github.com/chrissimpkins/chug/issues/new) on the Github repository issue tracker.
+If Chug isn't cool, refreshing, with no aftertaste, please [submit a new issue report](https://github.com/chrissimpkins/chug/issues/new) on the Github repository issue tracker.

 ## License